Natalie's Health

 • Baking powder.

-• Extra virgin coconut oil or coconut oil cooking spray - for greasing the pancake pan.
+• Extra virgin coconut oil/coconut oil cooking spray - for greasing the pancake pan.

-Stacked Apple Oatmeal Pancakes topped with diced apple, walnuts, and dried cranberries served on a plate
+Apple Oatmeal Pancakes stacked on a plate topped with diced apples and cranberries

 How to make Apple Oatmeal Pancakes